mampisarkar111/wisonet-colab-demo/README.md

-# wisonet-colab-demo
+# WISONet Colab Demo
-Interactive notebook on satellite retrievals: averaging kernel and a priori
+This repository contains an interactive demo notebook showing the role of averaging kernels and a priori in satellite δD retrievals.